CARING FOR GOD'S CREATION

 Caring for God's Flock and Creation

 In John 21, we read the famous conversation between Jesus and Peter, where Jesus asks Peter three times, “Lovest thou me?”
-Each time, Jesus intimated, “Feed my lamb ... feed my sheep ... feed sheep.”
+Each time, Jesus intimated, “Feed my lamb ... feed my sheep ... feed my sheep.”

 Caring for God's creation is an act of love, not only for the earth but also for our fellow human beings.
 As the earth thrives, so do we.
 The air we breathe, the food we eat, and the water we drink are all dependent on a healthy, flourishing creation.
 Therefore, when we neglect the earth, we are neglecting our brothers and sisters, especially the vulnerable and marginalized, who are most affected by environmental degradation.